 PSSP students, under the mentorship of the program director, form an interdisciplinary community of scholars who provide diverse perspectives and support while sharing the pursuit of outstanding scholarship as a form of public service.
 PSSP students write theses in human biology; peace and conflict studies (an individually designed major); feminist studies; history; American studies; political science; urban studies; sociology; and science, technology, and society.
 The PSSP complements the requirements of students’ honors or capstone programs and the efforts of faculty advisors during the thesis-writing process.
 Early in autumn quarter, an overnight retreat provides the foundational community-building experience for the group.

 PSSP offers the support, structure, and accountability necessary for the successful completion of participants’ theses or capstone projects.
-All program participants are required to enroll in Urban Studies 198: Senior Research in Public Service during the Autumn (3 units), Winter (3 units), and Spring (1 unit) Quarters of their senior year.
-The director of public service research and students co-facilitate the weekly seminar, which is designed to explore the theory and practice of research as a form of service and to provide students with opportunities to share their writing in small groups, solve problems collaboratively, and critique thesis plans, conceptual frameworks and methodologies.
+All program participants are required to enroll in a weekly seminar during the Autumn (3 units), Winter (3 units), and Spring (1 unit) Quarters of their senior year.
+The director of public service research and students co-facilitate the weekly seminar, which is designed to explore the theory and practice of research as a form of scholar-activism and to provide students with opportunities to share their writing in small groups, solve problems collaboratively, and critique thesis plans, conceptual frameworks and methodologies.

-During the course of the academic year, PSSP students develop public service plans by identifying audiences who might be interested in or benefit from their thesis research.
+During the course of the academic year, PSSP students develop plans to identify audiences who might be interested in or benefit from their thesis research.
 Through this process, participants are challenged to make the link between scholarly research and the public good.
 Knowing their research will do more than “sit on a shelf” is a powerful motivation during the thesis-writing process.

-In May, PSSP students present their thesis research along with its public service implications and applications during a mini-conference entitled “Research With a Public Purpose.”
-The presentation affords students an opportunity to share and celebrate the results of their yearlong work.
+In May, PSSP students present their thesis research along with its implications for communities and the public during a mini-conference entitled “Research With a Public Purpose.”
+The presentation affords students an opportunity to share and celebrate the results of their year-long work.

 A Community of Scholars: an essay on the origins of PSSP written by PSSP alumni